File replication and synchronization topologies

 Mesh data replication

-EnduraData focuses on providing data replication solutions for Windows, Linux, and other UNIX flavors.
+EnduraData provides data replication solutions for Windows, Linux, and other UNIX flavors.

 https://www.enduradata.com/file-replication-software-a-cross-platform-solution/